Welsh Highland Heritage Railway

-The Welsh Highland Heritage Railway is a short reconstructed heritage railway in Gwynedd, Wales.
-Its main station is in Porthmadog.
+The Welsh Highland Heritage Railway, legally Welsh Highland Railway Limited, is a 1 mi heritage railway in Porthmadog, Gwynedd, Wales.
+It is built on a converted siding of the Cambrian Line, and aims to reconstruct the atmosphere of the original Welsh Highland Railway, though it uses no original trackbed.

 History

-The origins of the WHHR lie in a small group of railway enthusiasts, including some disgruntled volunteers from the Festiniog Railway, forming the Welsh Highland Railway Society in 1961, to preserve and rebuild the original Welsh Highland Railway which had operated from 1922 to 1936.
+The origins of the WHHR lie in a small group of railway enthusiasts, including some disgruntled volunteers from the Ffestiniog Railway, forming the Welsh Highland Railway Society in 1961, to preserve and rebuild the original Welsh Highland Railway which had operated from 1922 to 1936.

 Land running alongside the Cambrian Coast line at Beddgelert Siding was acquired from British Railways in December 1972.
 Work started on construction of the railway in 1973.
 A substantial works and engineering facility was constructed on the site of the former farm that was situated in the triangle of land between the Beddgelert Siding, the Cambrian Coast Railway and the original Welsh Highland Railway trackbed.
 The works have been expanded with newly constructed sheds and the re-use of some of the original agricultural buildings, which include one of the oldest buildings in Porthmadog.
 A museum of narrow gauge railways is part to the works tour and from 2009, with the construction of a new building, this has more than doubled in size.

 The original Welsh Highland Railway has been reconstructed by the Festiniog Railway Company and the Welsh Highland Railway Limited.